 BMJ Open Quality adheres to a rigorous and transparent peer review process and all papers will be considered on the basis of ethical and methodological soundness rather than their novelty, significance, or relevance to any particular audience.
 The Journal will be published continuously online and aims to operate a fast submission process, to ensure timely, up-to-date research is available worldwide.

-BMJ Open Quality adheres to the highest standards concerning its editorial policies on publication ethics, scientific misconduct, consent and peer review criteria.
-The journal follows guidance produced by bodies that include the Committee on Publication Ethics (COPE), the World Association of Medical Editors (WAME) and the International Committee of Medical Journal Editors (ICMJE).
+BMJ Open Quality adheres to the highest standards concerning its editorial policies on publication ethics and scientific misconduct. consent and peer review criteria.
+The journal follows guidance produced by bodies that include the Committee on Publication Ethics (COPE), the World Association of Medical Editors (WAME), the Council of Science Editors and the International Committee of Medical Journal Editors (ICMJE).
 To view all BMJ Journal policies please refer to the BMJ Author Hub policies page.

 We take seriously all possible misconduct.
 If an Editor, author or reader has concerns that a submitted article describes something that might be considered to constitute misconduct in research, publication or professional behaviour they should forward their concerns to the journal.
 The publisher will deal with allegations appropriately following ICMJE and COPE guidelines.
 Corrections and retractions are considered where an article has already been published; corrections, expressions of concern or a retraction notices will be published as soon as possible in line with the BMJ correction and retraction policy.